rac021/certme-quarkus-extension/README.md

    -Dcertme_env        : DEV / PROD.
 DEFAULT : DEV
    -Dcertme_file_name  : Certificate Name.
 DEFAULT : app ( followed by _domain-chain.crt )
    -Dcertme_out_folder : Where the Certificates are generated.
 DEFAULT folder : certMe -Dcertme_force_gen  : if TRUE, it generate the certificate even if it exists.
-DEFAULT : false -Dcertme_ignore     : if TRUE, Certificate Generation will be ignored.
+DEFAULT : FALSE -Dcertme_ignore     : if TRUE, Certificate Generation will be ignored.
 DEFAULT : FALSE
 ```